|Nutrition Facts (per serving)|

 - 1 can/14 1/2 ounces tomatoes (drained and crushed)

 - 3 cups cheddar cheese (or a Mexican blend of cheeses, shredded)

 - 1/3 cup onion (finely chopped)

 - Optional: sliced ripe black olives

 - Optional: mild or hot chili peppers (chopped)

-- Warm tortillas in the microwave, separated by damp paper towels, for 30 to 40 seconds.
-Dip them in the tomato sauce mixture and lay them in prepared casserole dish.
+Warm tortillas in the microwave, separated by damp paper towels, for 30 to 40 seconds.
+Dip them in the tomato sauce mixture and lay them in a prepared casserole dish.

 Fill each tortilla with cheese and onion mixture; roll and place snugly next to each other.
 Repeat until dish is full.
 Sprinkle remaining 1/2 cup cheese on top.